 On this page

+Do you export goods outside the European Union?
 Exports to many countries outside the EU require an origin document stating the country from which the product originates.
 Normally, a Certificate of Origin (CvO) is used.
 You should use a EUR.1 document or EUR-MED document for countries with which the European Union has concluded trade agreements.
 These documents entitle you to a reduction of import duty or in some cases even an exemption.

 Corona crisis: Digital certificate temporarily allowed

 As a result of the corona crisis problems may arise in supplying of certificates of origin.
 Where normally you should supply an original certificate, you may now supply a digital version to customs.
 A paper copy of the certificate is also allowed.
-This temporary measure (in Dutch) applies to: EUR.1 and EUR-MED movement certificates and FORM A and A.TR certificates of origin.
+This temporary measure applies to: EUR.1 and EUR-MED movement certificates and FORM A and A.TR certificates of origin.

 Applying for a Certificate of Origin

 The Customs papers required differ per product and per country to which you want to export.
 As a general rule, products must be accompanied by a commercial invoice and a transport document.
-The EU’s Market Access Database shows the documents required for a large number of countries for individual products and the levies such as import duty, excise duty and VAT.
+The EU’s Access2Markets Database shows the documents required for a large number of countries for individual products and the levies such as import duty, excise duty and VAT.